UKCloud/documentation/articles/draas/draas-faq.md

 ### What connectivity options do I have?

-All UKCloud connectivity options are available including Internet, PSN-A, PSN-P, HSCN, Janet and RLI.
+All UKCloud connectivity options are available including Internet, PSN, HSCN, Janet and RLI.

 ### Can I replicate into the UKCloud Elevated environment?

-If you currently have a PSN-P connection in your primary site, then you would be able to replicate over PSN-P into the UKCloud Elevated environment.
-However, if you do not have a PSN-P connection at your primary site but would like to replicate into the Elevated environment, you can use an encrypted private line to do so.
+If you currently have a PSN connection in your primary site, then you would be able to replicate over PSN into the UKCloud Elevated environment.
+However, if you do not have a PSN connection at your primary site but would like to replicate into the Elevated environment, you can use an encrypted private line to do so.
 Contact your Cloud Architect for more details on this.

 ### How do I invoke a recovery if my Zerto console becomes unavailable?